pumpitupdev/pumptools/doc/development/development.md

 with the codebase and its features, definitely recommended to read this first.

 ## Development environment setup

+Pumptools targets the Linux-based Piu games.
+Therefore, you need a 64-bit Linux distribution of your choice.

 Pumptools is written entirely in C and built using cmake.
 Various helper scripts are written as bash/shell scripts.
 Therefore, you need the following tools on your development setup:
 * gcc
 * cmake
 * make
 * bash or compatible shell
+* clang-format

 Pumptools requires the following dependencies to be installed on your development OS:
 * libcurl4 i386